parthian-sterlet/antinoise/README.md

 The program [mix0.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/mix0.cpp) generates synthetic sequences matching the nucleotide content.

 ## Additional supporting programs
-* The program [fasta_muliplefiles.cpp](https://github.com/parthian-sterlet/antinoise/blob/main/src/fasta_muliplefiles.cpp) partitions DNA sequence file in FASTA format with muliple sequences into multiple files so that each of them contains only one sequence.
-In particular, this program is used to convert one file of the reference genome with sequences all chromosomes into multiple files od individual chromosomes.
+* The program [fasta_muliplefiles.cpp](https://github.com/parthian-sterlet/antinoise/blob/main/src/fasta_muliplefiles.cpp) partitions DNA sequence file in FASTA format with muliple sequences into multiple files so that all resulted output FASTA files repect individual sequences.
+In particular, this program is used to convert the reference genome with sequences of all chromosomes joined together in one FASTA file into multiple FASTA files of individual chromosomes.
 * The program [fasta_to_plain0.cpp](https://github.com/parthian-sterlet/antinoise/blob/main/src/fasta_to_plain0.cpp) converts DNA sequences of a reference genome sequences from FASTA format to PLAIN format.
 * The program [bed_sort.cpp](https://github.com/parthian-sterlet/antinoise/blob/main/src/bed_sort.cpp) sort DNA annotation in BED according to chromosomes and positions.
 Plain format is more convinient for subsequent applications than the default FASTA format of a DNA sequence.
 Unlike FASTA format, (a) the PLAIN format does not contain lines of sequence headers starting with '>'symbol, (b) the end of line symbols ('\n' in Linux or '\r\n' in Windows) mean only the end of a DNA sequence.
 Consequently, if a file in PLAIN format contains only one chromosome, then the end of a line is allowed only at the end of this file.
 * The program [bed_chr_separation.cpp](https://github.com/parthian-sterlet/antinoise/blob/main/src/bed_срк_separation.cpp) partitions a file in BED format into multiple BED files so that each of them lists annotatios for the same chromosome.